Preparation for your dog’s arrival

 A crate at night can be useful for this.
 In general, a crate can often be very useful for a rescue dog, providing a safe space for retreat should the dog need it.
 A blanket on top can be useful to create an enclosed den.
 If you don’t want to use a crate, give thought to where the dog’s personal safe space will be.
 The first few weeks can be very overwhelming for a recently rescued dog and they can really need their down-time.

 Remember that your new arrival will need to be gradually accustomed to an entirely new routine and environment.
 Plan on allowing some time to let them settle.
-We recommend that a dog is left unsupervised as little as possible during the first days

 Teaching them to settle quietly in a crate can be a big plus, as they are unlikely to have been left in a house before, and will need to have this introduced over time, starting with short periods and working up to longer ones.
-A webcam or an old iPhone with an app like Dogmonitor can be useful to keep an eye on the dog.

 Consider what other parts of your daily routine or lifestyle may need careful introduction – for instance busy streets, horses, boats, cars, train travel, umbrellas, binmen, washing machines, vacuum cleaners, family visits….everywhere and everyone is different and needs careful consideration to smooth the dog’s transition to its happy new life.
 Remember they cannot understand that things are going to be better now and need lots of reassurance and routine to settle.